8000-year-old Konkan culture discovered

 Hinduism in Villages in India

-Hinduism is the largest religion in India and a large portion of the Indian population resides in Indian villages.
+Hinduism is the largest religion in India, and a large portion of the Indian population resides in Indian villages.
 Therefore, it would be interesting to learn about Hinduism in villages in India.
-It is important to note the social situations in Indian villages before learning about Hinduism in Indian villages.
-1. Most of the Hindus living in villages are illiterate or have very little education.
-2. As the main source of income is agriculture, most of the Hindu customs are related to agriculture.
-3. They are orthodox Hindus and strongly believe in a medieval form of the caste system but…
+It is essential to note the social situations in Indian villages before learning about Hinduism in Indian villages.
+1. Most of the Hindus … Read more

 If You Like This Article, Then Please Share It